MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 #Set the scene

 For Sushi Neko you will be using the default portrait orientation.
 You will need to modify the *GameScene.sks* scene size to a retina iPhone 5 resolution.
 It's a good design resolution to work with and the artwork was designed for this resolution, it will still work nicely for iPhone 6 upwards :]

 > [action]
 > Open *GameScene.sks*, `Zoom Out` until you can see the yellow bounding box of the scene.
+Click on
-Click on *Attributes inspector* and set the *Size* to `(320,568)`
+> *Atrributes inspector* and set the *Size* to `(320,568)`
+>
 > ![GameScene size](../Tutorial-Images/xcode_gamescene_size.png)
 >